ryanve/verge/README.md

 $('div').isSquare() // contains only divs that are square
 ```

-To `bindVerger` method is used internally to convert the top-level boolean forms of `inX` / `inY` / `inViewport` into their corresponding effin filters.
-For them, the `option` is used for the verge amount.
-Custom functions can use the `option` parameter as they see fit.
-The signature of the new function is like that of `$.fn.inViewport()` described above and includes the abilty to invert via the second parameter.
+The `bindVerger` method is used internally to convert the top-level boolean forms of `inX` / `inY` / `inViewport` into their corresponding effin filters.
+For them, the `option` parameter is utilized for the specifying the verge amount.
+Custom functions can utilize the `option` parameter as they see fit.
+The signature of the new function is like that of `$.fn.inViewport()` described above—including the abilty to invert via the second parameter.

 ### verge.bridge()